 … and shop.

-From Christmas decor to handcrafted knits to all the ornaments you could ask for, the Christmas markets in Colmar are an excellent place to shop.
+From Christmas decor to handcrafted knits to all the ornaments you could ask for, the Christmas markets in Colmar are an excellent place to shop for gifts and souvenirs.

 We picked up an ornament, a knit hat, a pair of gloves, and a few other odds and ends (like gingerbread!) during our winter visit to Colmar.